Why we work in Zimbabwe

 We also train the poorest people in their rights to basic services such as healthcare, clean water and education.
 And our local staff provide emergency food and water programmes for people most affected by drought.

-El Niño, a cyclical weather phenomenon, is making the drought worse.
+El Niño, a cyclical weather phenomenon, has increased the severity of droughts.
 Many families are living on one or less meals a day.
 Children are often too weak to go to school and struggle to concentrate because they are too hungry.
 With rivers drying up and wells overburdened, girls and women have to queue for hours to get limited water.

 What we do in Zimbabwe